Importing your car to Switzerland: basic facts

 Basic car registration fee, license plates and technical check generally cost around CHF 300.

 Take into account the costs of importation and any potentially necessary vehicle modifications to comply with Swiss specifications and pollution / CO2 requirements.
-These factors can be costly for cars designed
+These factors can be costly for non EU cars.

 Request your household goods mover to include your car with your personal effects declaration and provide customs forms for importation, even if you are personally driving it into Switzerland.